 This feels like a set up.

-And I don’t have to be afraid of life without you because your word promises me that I am always with you, no matter where I go.
+I don’t have to be afraid of life without you because your word promises me that I am always with you, no matter where I go, Ps 139.
 Restoring relationship with you is what Jesus’ life and death and resurrection were all about.
-He said he would be with me “until the end of the age.”
-I believe him.
+He said he would be with me “until the end of the age,” Mt 28:20.

 An older man is seated at the table and a younger one is across from him, talking earnestly.
 Their heads are close, as if they’re privately conferring.
 The older one’s eyes are looking down, his head nodding with understanding as the younger man talks.
 This is not an unpleasant conversation they’re having–it’s a serious one.